|Boris' giant catherine wheel... hope nobody was left on it|

 Also have a big ECW project in planning that some of you may be interested in taking part in, but still need to get some details ironed out.
 Keep eyes out on the blog for a separate post on this.

-Necromunda Gangs - Bloody Holly's Eschers and Bald Rick's Black Adders (Delaque)
+Necromunda Gangs - Polly Styrene's Eschers and Bald Rick's Black Adders (Delaque)

 |Look out for more Necromunda exploits reported in the Bilgewater Expositor|